 According to the article Shrink Tank by Grace Bello, “The key is to entice, not to reveal all.”
 (2)

 TIP: A helpful way to condense your story is to first create 10 different elevator pitches for it.
-These are one or two sentences that you could convincing get out within a 30-60 second elevator ride.
+These are one or two sentences that you could convincingly get out within a 30-60 second elevator ride.

-Once you can narrow the manuscript down to an elevator pitch, you should find it easier to write a 200 word overview.
+Once you can narrow the manuscript down to an elevator pitch, you should find it easier to write a 200-word overview.

 3. Tone